-Zagreb's funding performance is strictly tied to its capital spending.
-Deterioration of the city's operating balance happened at a time of a highest level in capital expenditure over the past five years amounting HRK1.85 billion in 2014, compared with HRK1.05 billion on average during 2010-13.
+IMPROVEMENT IN FINANCIAL PERFORMANCE THANKS TO RETURN TO CONTAINED CAPEX PLAN happened at a time of a highest level in capital expenditure over the past five years amounting HRK1.85 billion in 2014, compared with HRK1.05 billion on average during 2010-13.
 This has led to a financial deficit of 15% of total revenue.